Home / Things To Do in Oahu

 Kailua Town on the Windward side has lots of fun boutique shops to explore.

+There are lots of fun-filled island activities to explore for kids and the whole family.
 Some great Oahu kid activities like the Waikiki Aquarium & Honolulu Zoo are right in town, but other fun discoveries are still close by or worth a ride out to the North Shore!
-See which beaches are kid friendly, museums that were designed for fun, and other great adventures worth exploring!

-largest city on Oahu, and it offers an endless list of things to do.
-The city also makes up
+Honolulu is the largest city on Oahu, and it offers an endless list of things to do.
+The city also makes up 80% of the local population and incorporates the most popular tourist destination known as Waikiki.

 It just so happens that some of the best Oahu attractions are located throughout Honolulu.
-Take a moment to check out the best Honolulu Attractions that are worthy of a visit, including the sunning Pali Lookout, the Honolulu Museum of Art, and the history at Pearl Harbor.
+Take a moment to check out the best Honolulu Attractions that are worthy of a visit, including the stunning Pali Lookout, the Honolulu Museum of Art, and the history at Pearl Harbor.

 Mix a little Hawaiian Culture into your trip.
 The Hawaiian people take great pride in many old traditions and customs that make up a large part of Hawaiian culture ---- an island style and way of life that still exists today in Hawaiian music, food, language, dance, arts, and local family life!
 There are two ways to experience Hawaiian culture.